 ART: To be clear, it's like, 3 PM.

 AUSTIN: It's so early for me to be, like, doing this.
 I say that, but like, last week I definitely was running a weird- I definitely forced my- my class to play that cool sci-fi game that I cooked up for them, so that they would understand the difference between technological and systemic problems.
-[DRE laughs] I'm a big nerd. [pause] Yeah, I think it gives you- I think it gives you a bonus.
+[ART laughs] I'm a big nerd.
+[DRE laughs] [pause] Yeah, I think it gives you- I think it gives you a bonus.
 You'd have to make that command, right?

 DRE: Yeah.
 Would I add, like, its cunning?
 It seems- 'cause it, it gives a couple of, like, specific examples.